-The scenario we simulated to evaluate the routing performance is the same one as in the previous experiment, with 50% of the nodes acting as sources and 10 gateways.
-To this scenario, we added a variable number of nodes with WiMAX capabilities (5, 10 and 20 WiMAX nodes, respectively) and an additional node acting as a WiMAX base station.
+The scenario we simulated to evaluate the routing performance is the same one as in the previous experiment, with 50% of the nodes acting as sources and 10 as gateways.
+To this scenario, we added a variable number of nodes with WiMAX capabilities (5, 10, and 20 WiMAX nodes) and an additional node that can act as a WiMAX base station, depending on the actual experiment performed.